Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Even businesses mostly operated by machinery has some people who oversee the operation
 - HR management is all about efficiently managing these resources to help a business meet their long term objectives and overall goals
 - **Strategic role:** acquire, develop, maintain, and separate with workers to meet the needs of each of the key business functions

+**Outsourcing:**
+- Involves the business contracting individuals or companies from outside the business to perform certain business activities
+-